syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 {% endhighlight %}

-### PDF Export
+### PDF export

-User can export the contents of PivotGrid to a PDF document for future archival, references and analysis purposes.
+You can export the contents of the pivot grid to a PDF document for future archival, references, and analysis purposes.

-To achieve Word export, URL and file name is sent as the parameter.
+To achieve Word export, the URL and the file name are set as parameters.

 {% highlight html %}